 CK Public Health Food Safety Course

-CK Public Health offers free food safety courses throughout the year.
+CK Public Health offers food safety courses throughout the year at a cost of $40.
 The course is open to anyone who wants to become a certified food handler.
 This is a one-day, in-class course taught by a public health inspector.
-Find upcoming course dates and sign up here.
+Click here for our 2022 schedule.
+Register here.

 - Windsor-Essex County Health Unit offers a free online food safety course.
 You can sign up here.

-- Note: for this course, you must complete the exam in-person during CK Public Health’s exam drop-in hours.
+- Note: for this course, you must complete the exam in-person during CK Public Health’s Drop-in Exam times at a cost of $10

 Other Approved Courses